penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 during installation which has administrative privileges on the PostgreSQL instance.
 To administer the database, you will need to execute commands as the `postgres` user.

-First, create the Zabbix server database user:
+First, create the Zabbix server database user (also referred to as a "role" in PostgreSQL):

 !!! info "create server users"